SumoSumoSumoWrestlers › Aonishiki Arata

 April 2022: A Decision That Changed Everything

-Aonishiki — then still Danylo Yavhushyn — had been wrestling sumo since age seven in Vinnytsia, a city in central Ukraine.
+Aonishiki — then still Danylo Yavhushyn — began his combat sports journey early: he started judo at age six and encountered sumo at age seven in Vinnytsia, a city in central Ukraine.
+He also trained in wrestling alongside sumo.
 By 2019 he had already placed third in the World Junior Sumo Championships.
 Sumo wasn't a hobby; it was his chosen path.
+He had first visited Japan at age 15, travelling for competitions and training before the war changed everything.

 In April 2022, Danylo arrived in Japan.
 He began training at Kansai University's sumo club — one of Japan's elite university programmes — under the guidance of people who would become the foundation of his Japanese life.
+He lived with the family of Yamada Arata, the university sumo captain who helped him settle in.
 Eighteen months later, he entered professional sumo.

 📈 Career Timeline